jessaustin/gulp-favicons/readme.md

 });
 ```

-If you don't specify some options, gulp-humans checks your source HTML file for:
+If you don't specify some options, gulp-favicons checks your source HTML file for:

 ```
 <title>...</title>